tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 forwarding path of packets to the destination.
 The FAS field carried in each packet determines the specific NRP-PHB treatment along the selected path.

-For example, the Segment-Routing Flexible Algorithm {{!I-D.ietf-lsr-flex-algo}}
-may be deployed in a network to steer packets on the IGP computed lowest cumulative delay path.
-An NRP Policy may be used to allow links along the least latency path to share its data plane resources amongst multiple Slice-Flow Aggregates.
-In this case, the packets that are steered on a specific NRP carry the FAS that enables routers (along with the Diffserv CS) to determine the NRP-PHB to enforce on the Slice-Flow Aggregate traffic streams.

 ## Control Plane Network Resource Partition Mode